Terahertz Time-Domain Spectroscopy and Density Functional Theory Analysis of Low-Frequency Vibrational Modes of a Benzoxazolium-Coumarin Donor-pi-Acceptor Chromophore: Introduction

 Many coumarin dyes are engineered as D--\(\pi\)--A chromophores---typically by placing a strong electron donor at the 6/7-position (e.g., dialkylamino/alkoxy) and coupling it through the coumarin \(\pi\)-system to an electron-accepting carbonyl or cationic heteroaromatic fragment---yielding analyte-responsive intramolecular charge transfer (ICT) and enabling optical and electrochemical sensing.\cite{khan_2023_aoc,kaushik_2016_acssensors,hara_2003_jpcb,wang_2007_advmater} Benzoxazolium heteroaromatics provide a rigid, electron-accepting motif that supports planarity and extended conjugation, and are frequently used in ion-responsive fluorescent probes; recent benzoxazole-based sensors, for example, enable cascade recognition of CN\(^-\) and Fe\(^{3+}\).\cite{cheerala_2023_langmuir,tohora_2023_jphotochemA,yang_2017_analmeth} Fusing these motifs yields benzoxazolium--coumarin (\BCOp{}) derivatives, prototypical D--\(\pi\)--A molecules with extended \(\pi\)-conjugation, pronounced ICT, and conformationally flexible scaffolds relevant to light--matter interactions and nonlinear optics.\cite{baseia_2017_crystals,zhao_1990_chemmater,shang_1998_josab} Notably, this scaffold has been deployed as a cyanide sensor, highlighting its ICT-based reactivity and analyte sensitivity.\cite{palanisamy_2024_jfluoresc}

+Here we study a structurally simple but functionally rich D--$\pi$--A chromophore. \BCOp{} is small enough that individual low-frequency modes can be resolved and assigned, yet it retains the essential features of ICT-active D--$\pi$--A systems.
+Our strategy is therefore to use \BCOp{} as a model platform where selected vibrational modes can be connected, one by one, to well-defined structural coordinates along the ICT pathway.

-Despite extensive optical studies, systematic investigations of the low-energy IR-active modes of \BCOp{} in the terahertz region remain limited.
+Despite extensive optical studies, systematic investigations of the low-energy IR-active modes of \BCOp{} in the THz region remain limited.
 Motivated by the sensitivity of \BCOp{} to the local environment and modulation of ICT pathways, we employ THz--TDS in transmission to understand its low-frequency vibrational dynamics.
-The complex refractive index retrieved over 0.43--2.51~\THz~ reveals distinct resonances at 0.62, 0.85, 1.30, 1.81, and 2.07~\THz~.
+The complex refractive index retrieved over 0.43--2.51~\THz reveals distinct resonances at 0.62, 0.85, 1.30, 1.81, and 2.07~\THz.
 Complementary gas-phase DFT reproduces these features and assigns them to specific intramolecular motions involving torsion and bridge deformations within the D--\(\pi\)--A framework.
-Together, THz--TDS and DFT establish the characteristic low-frequency modes of \BCOp{} and suggest their relevance to modulation of ICT pathways, highlighting the potential of THz--TDS as a sensitive probe of intramolecular interactions and analyte-responsive dynamics in D--\(\pi\)--A systems.
+Together, THz--TDS and DFT establish the characteristic low-frequency modes of \BCOp{} and suggest their relevance to ICT-related nuclear motions, highlighting the potential of THz--TDS as a sensitive probe of intramolecular interactions and analyte-responsive dynamics in D--\(\pi\)--A systems.